asift91/Manual_Migration/option1.md

             ```

 -   **Virtual Machine Scaleset**
+    -   VMSS instances are assigned with Private IP and can be accessable only with the Controller virtual machine which is associated with in the same Virtual Network.
+    -   For connecting the VMSS instance with private IP, need to have gateway enabled.
+    -   [Deploy Virtual Network Gateway](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md) to set the gateway access to VMSS instances.
-    -   Before accessing Virtual Machine Scaleset please make sure that it is VMSS is password enabled.
+    -   Before accessing Virtual Machine Scaleset, please make sure that VMSS is password enabled.
     -   *Get Virtual Machine Scaleset Private IP:*
         -   To get the Virtual Machine Scaleset instances private IP follow the below steps.
         -   Login to [Azure](portal.azure.com) and go to the created Resource Group.
         -   Find and navigate to the Virtual Machine Scaleset resource.
         -   In the left panel, select the Instances.
         -   Navigate to the running instance and find the Private IP associated to it in the Overview section.

     -   To login into Virtual Machine Scaleset, login to Controller VM and run the set of commands.
         ```
         sudo -s